How To Reduce Employee Turnover with Workforce Analytics

 Employee retention is a key objective for most HR organizations, and employee turnover is the single most prevalent HR metric.
 However, knowing your turnover rate does little to support strategic business plans.
 To achieve true insight, a more in-depth analysis of what’s causing turnover in different parts of the organization is required.

-- More than 75% of employees who quit could have been retained.
+More than 68% of employees who quit could have been retained

-- Voluntary turnover costs exceeded $630 billion last year.
+Voluntary turnover costs exceeded $700 billion in 2021

 HR, with its understanding of human capital dynamics, is uniquely positioned in the organization to ensure the workforce is aligned with the needs of the business at the optimal cost.